+LEGISLATIVE FISCAL ESTIMATE

+[First Reprint]

-LEGISLATIVE FISCAL ESTIMATE SENATE, No. 3734 STATE OF NEW JERSEY 220th LEGISLATURE
+SENATE, No. 3734 STATE OF NEW JERSEY 220th LEGISLATURE

-DATED: JUNE 5, 2023
+DATED: JULY 6, 2023

 SUMMARY

-Synopsis: Extends useful service life of certain school buses to 20 years.
+Synopsis: Extends useful service life of certain school buses to 20 years; provides

+temporary one-year extension of service life of Type S school buses.

 Type of Impact: Reduction in local expenditures.

 Agencies Affected: School Districts.

-Office of Legislative Services Estimate

-Fiscal Impact Year 1 Through Year 5 Year 6 through Year 8 Annual Local Expenditure Decrease \$29 million to \$38 million Indeterminate

-- The Office of Legislative Services (OLS) estimates that the bill would decrease local expenditures by allowing certain school districts, which own the school buses that are used to provide pupil transportation service, to extend the permitted service lives of certain buses by five or eight years, based on certain characteristics of the bus.
-As a result, these school districts would no longer be required to purchase certain new school buses during the five to eight year period following the effective date of the bill. - According to information provided to the OLS in 2018, approximately 1,500 to 2,000 new school buses are purchased each year.
-50 percent of newly purchased buses would be replacing buses that have reached their mechanical useful life and could not be extended even if the bill was enacted.
-Approximately 60 percent of buses would qualify for the extension.
-Of the 438 school districts in the State that provide pupil transportation services, approximately 282 school districts, or 64 percent of districts, own their bus fleet.
-Based on this information, the OLS estimates that the bill would permit certain school districts to forgo the purchase of roughly 288 to 384 new school buses per year during the initial five-year extension provided under this bill. - Assuming the average cost of a mid-size diesel school bus is approximately \$100,000, the OLS estimates that certain school districts could experience aggregate annual expenditure reductions of up to \$29 million to \$38 million for the first five years after the enactment of this bill.
-During the following three years, these school districts are also expected to experience lesser, indeterminate cost savings associated with the eight-year extension of the permitted service life for Type S school buses.
+Office of Legislative Services Estimate Fiscal Impact Year 1 Through Year 5 Annual Local Expenditure Decrease \$29 million to \$38 million - The Office of Legislative Services (OLS) estimates that the bill would decrease local expenditures by allowing certain school districts, which own the school buses that are used to provide pupil transportation service, to extend the permitted service lives of certain buses by five years.
+As a result, these school districts would no longer be required to purchase certain new school buses during the five-year period following the effective date of the bill. - The OLS estimates that the bill would permit certain school districts to forgo the purchase of roughly 288 to 384 new school buses per year during the initial five-year extension provided under this bill. - Assuming the average cost of a mid-size diesel school bus is approximately \$100,000, the OLS estimates that certain school districts could experience aggregate annual expenditure reductions of up to \$29 million to \$38 million for the first five years after the enactment of this bill.